Jimbojones1/gravyTrain/01_basics/bash.md

 ##### Adding Aliases

 - At the **end** of your `.bash_profile` file, you may add an alias.
 You'll need the exact path of your apps to do so.
-- You can add an alias by assigning a _command_ like so: `alias ws='open -a /Applications/WebStorm.app'`
+- You can add an alias by assigning a _command_ like so: `alias ws='open -a /Applications/Atom.app'` (Note yours may be different make sure you are printing your workind directory to get the correct file path)
 - Here are the aliases you should use for each app:
   * `subl` for Sublime Text
   * `safari` for Safari